zkwinkle/website/src/components/blog_posts/configuring nixos server.md

 As mentioned, I'm using Linode as my VPS provider but of course the actual NixOS configuration part can be done anywhere where you can install the distro.

-*Disclaimer:* This guide is *very* detailed, feel free to skip sections if it gets too slow for you.
-Now, with that considered, I'd say the guide is still pretty short for what can be achieved.
+*Disclaimer:* I feel like I made this guide too detailed, feel free to skip sections if it gets too slow for you.
+Now, with that considered, I'd say the guide is also very short for what it achieves.
 It **will** leave you with a really strong base to work with for your server.

 ---